dhirajsable/common-services/README.md

     1. docker build . -t discovery-service
     2. docker run -p 8761:8761 <DOCKER_IMAGE_ID>

+How to clear docker cache
+    1. docker builder prune

 If you dont wantn to build the code locally then you can pull docker image from docker hub docker pull sabledhiraj/discovery-service:latest